NCAR/python-tutorial/source/tutorials/beginner.rst

     ..

-    And execute with ``python mysci.py``
+    And execute with :bash:`python mysci.py`

-    Object types refer to 'float' 'integer' 'string' or other types that you can create.
+    Object types refer to :python:`float`, :python:`integer`, :python:`string`
+    or other types that you can create.

     Python is a dynamically typed language, which means you don't have to explicitly specify the datatype when you name a variable, Python will